fukangwei/New_Blog_MarkDown/Python语法/imutils模块.md

 &emsp;&emsp;A common task in computer vision and image processing is to perform a `4-point` perspective transform of a `ROI` in an image and obtain a `top-down`, `birds eye view` of the `ROI`.
 The perspective module takes care of this for you.
 A `real-world` example of applying a `4-point` perspective transform can be bound in this blog on on building a `kick-ass` mobile document scanner(`https://www.pyimagesearch.com/2014/09/01/build-kick-ass-mobile-document-scanner-just-5-minutes/`).
 See the contents of `demos/perspective_transform.py`.

-Sorting Contours
+### Sorting Contours

-    The contours returned from cv2.findContours are unsorted.
-By using the contours module the the sort_contours function we can sort a list of contours from left-to-right, right-to-left, top-to-bottom, and bottom-to-top, respectively.
+&emsp;&emsp;The contours returned from `cv2.findContours` are unsorted.
+By using the contours module the the `sort_contours` function we can sort a list of contours from `left-to-right`, right-to-left, top-to-bottom, and bottom-to-top, respectively.
 See the contents of demos/sorting_contours.py.

 (Recursively) Listing Paths to Images
     The paths sub-module of imutils includes a function to recursively find images based on a root directory.
 Assuming we are in the demos directory, let's list the contents of the '../demo_images':